-More Americans buckling up than ever before, report saysNovember 15th, 2012 in Health /
+More Americans buckling up than ever before, report saysNovember 15, 2012 in Medicine & Health / Health

 (HealthDay)—Seat belt use by American drivers and passengers reached an all-time high of 86 percent in 2012, a new federal government study finds.

 Seat belt use has steadily increased since 1994, and this year's figure is 2 percent higher than last year, according to the U.S. National Highway Traffic Safety Administration's annual National Occupant Protection Use Survey.